Bridie NolanCONTACT DETAILS

-Bridie has a keen interest in the politics of currency and completed her theses on the primacy of the US Dollar and the actualisation of the Euro.
+Bridie has a keen interest in the politics of currency and researched and wrote her theses on the primacy of the US Dollar and the actualisation of the Euro.

 Bridie attained her Bachelor of Laws from the University of New South Wales, passing with Honours, and is now completing her Masters of Laws, majoring in Maritime Law at the University of London, Queen Mary College.

 Bridie is passionately dedicated to education and currently the course co-ordinator for the Administrative Law course at University of New England.
 She has previously taught Advocacy, Planning Law and Administrative Law at the Australian College of Law and Administrative Law, Evidence and Litigation and Legal Professional Responsibility at the University of Sydney.
 She presents frequently on a wide variety of legal topics and is highly sought after for her energetic, engaging and charismatic speaking style.

 Bridie is a Fellow of the Chartered Institute of Arbitrators and a Fellow of the Australian Centre for International Commercial Arbitration (ACICA).
 She has been appointed to the District Court of New South Wales Arbitration Panel.
 She appears as counsel in both domestic and international arbitration, international commercial arbitration and investment treaty arbitrations.